Last Updated on

 As I am in the planning stages of my big trip to Australia, I am putting together my ultimate Australia bucket list, starting with my Top 10 must-do’s.
-In my opinion, these are the absolute Australia highlights and I won’t leave Down under without experiencing these quintessential Oz places and activities.
+In my opinion, these are the absolute best places to visit in Australia and I won’t leave Down Under without experiencing these quintessential Oz places and activities.

 1 The Great Ocean Road

-I have been dreaming of road tripping the Great Ocean Road for years and I can’t wait to do what is considered one of the most iconic road trips, with sights like the stunning 12 Apostles limestone rocks majestically jutting out of the ocean (pictured).
+I have been dreaming of road tripping the Great Ocean Road for years and I can’t wait to do what is considered one of the most iconic road trips, with sights like the stunning 12 Apostles limestone rocks majestically jutting out of the ocean (pictured above).

 2 Street art, coffee and city life in Melbourne